All parents hope their children will develop into thoughtful, compassionate, respectful, and well-behaved people.

-Shaping is an effective method of behavior therapy which can achieve long-lasting, desirable results if the application is consistent, even after the behavior plan has ceased.
+Shaping is important because it is an effective method in behavior therapy.
+It can achieve long-lasting, desirable results if the application is consistent, even after the behavior plan has ceased.

 There are often parental frustrations in regards to the success of a shaping plan.
-Frequently, a lack of results is the product of a plan which focuses more on punishment of bad behavior instead of positive reinforcement of the desired behavior.
+Frequently, a lack of results is the product of a plan which focuses more on the punishment of bad behavior instead of reinforcement of the desired behavior.

 If the decision to use punishment as a reinforcer is made, then it should be a specific punishment in adjunct with a target aberrant behavior.
 It should be noted that research has shown that a combination of cognitive and behavioral strategies tends to have the most impact on behavior, as attitudes and behavior are intrinsically linked.